pradeeprao22/product_listing/README.md

 Change the database.yml file settings according to your db settings before deploying

 Database Used: Postgresql
-Rails sample application for product listing under development
+Rails Web Application for product listing under development

 Created and developed by:
 Pradeep Rao Rayapudi feel free to contact me at (pradeepraoiitkgp11@gmail.com)